All About Fishing For Bluegill

 Using Lures To Catch Bluegill

 Lures are going to be the best option for experts when targeting bluegill.
-A lot of people don’t think that bluegill will bite lures, but that couldn’t be farther from the truth.
+A lot of people don’t think that bluegill are attracted to lures, but that couldn’t be farther from the truth.
 I’ve caught so many bluegill on 1-inch grubs that I can’t even begin to guess what the grand total is.

 However, using lures can present a challenge to fishermen.
 You have to trick the fish with clever rod movements to get them to bite.
 They don’t just swim up and swallow the bait.